 Challenger Limited is an ASX-listed investment management firm and includes an APRA-regulated life insurer (Challenger Life).
 We are not underwritten by any other entity.
 You can find out more about the Challenger Group here.

 Your annuity payments are not impacted by our share price and are provided by Challenger Life, a Life Company regulated by the Australian Prudential Regulation Authority (APRA).

 We understand that this is a question that some people may have concerning their choice of where to invest their hard earned money in retirement.

 When most people ask this question, they are generally referring to Challenger Limited, the ASX-listed company.
-It’s important to understand that Challenger annuities are guaranteed by Challenger Life rather than by Challenger Limited.
+It’s important to understand that Challenger annuities are provided by Challenger Life rather than by Challenger Limited.

-The assets of Challenger Life are held in a separate statutory fund.
-These assets are unaffected by the financial situation of Challenger Limited nor are they available to Challenger Limited or creditors.
+The assets of Challenger Life that support the annuity payments are held in a separate statutory fund.
+These assets are unaffected by the share price of Challenger Limited.

 Questions about lifetime annuities

 A guaranteed death benefit is payable for the duration of your life expectancy, up to a maximum of 27 years.
 The death benefit equals 100% of the amount invested for the first half of the death benefit period (rounded down to a whole year) and we don’t reduce the death benefit for any income that has already been paid to you.

 See the relevant Product Disclosure Statement for more information.